 I tell stories at various venues around town.
 Oh, how I love public speaking, the science and stress of it.
-You're familiar with The Moth; these are local platforms which do much the same (without the annoyance of rating people and their stories!).
-Below are several highlights you might enjoy.
+You're familiar with The Moth; some of the talks below are at local platforms which do much the same (without the annoyance of rating people and their stories!).
 Some of them have to do with bus life, and some don't.
 Some are funny, and some are sad, but I hope you'll find them all engaging.
 Also included are talks I've given for the book.
 Enjoy, and check back for more!